Safe night precinct local boards

 - liaising with, and supporting, community organisations that provide rest and recovery services in SNPs for people who have drunk alcohol or taken drugs.

-A licensee in an SNP must become a member of an SNP local board, where one exists, unless they're exempt licensees.
+Liquor licensees who operate in SNPs must become members of the local board, where one exists, unless they're exempt licensees.

-- restaurants and cafes that are not licensed to sell liquor after midnight
+- restaurants and cafes not licensed to sell liquor after midnight

 - community other licence holders